Omnijar/rust-docker/README.md

 Rust programming language and a few supporting tools.
 The image includes `rustc`, `rustdoc`, `cargo`, `git`, SSL certificates, and build essentials, so it should be able to run `cargo build` on most projects out of the box.
-T he path `/source` is a volume where you can mount a Cargo project from the host machine.
+The path `/root` is a volume where you can mount a Cargo project from the host machine.

 ### Usage